 As the nut travels through the bolt, the point at which the component to be clamped resists the further movement of the nut, develops a tension force on the bolt.
 The reaction force compresses the components to be clamped, resulting in a clamping force.

-Designer computes the required preload to clamp the two components.
+The designer computes the required preload to clamp the two components.
 Preload is achieved by torquing.
-Relationship between the preload and torque is,
+The relationship between the preload and torque is,

 T = K X Db X Fp